Encouraging a lifelong love of music through piano instruction

 What will my child learn?

 All beginners are taught a body of knowledge that breaks down into three areas: reading, technique, and interpretation.
+This is taylored to the needs and abilities of the individual students.

 What is reading?

 This is not easy to answer because reading is so much more than learning to name the notes.
-It also includes the apprehension of music's formal structures at all levels, as well as a working knowledge of good style, harmony and voice leading.
+It also includes the apprehension of music's formal structures at all levels, as well as a working knowledge of good style, harmony, and voice leading.

 What is technique?